 - Less visual clarity

-When buying your new eyeglasses, remember to ask your optician about your prescription.
+Remember to ask your optician about your prescription when buying your new eyeglasses.
 They’ll have insight into what material will be best for your needs.
 As a rule, Trivex lenses are a great option that provides you with comfort, eye protection, and clarity.

 Whether you like it or not, your glasses say a lot about you.
 And that can make choosing your new frame either a fun adventure or a frustrating nightmare.
 With so many styles and brands to choose from, the options can feel overwhelming.
 One of the easiest ways to ensure you’re happy with your new frame is to ask your optician for help.